Carl Kurlander

 Writer/Producer/Director

-Carl Kurlander is a screenwriter (“St. Elmo’s Fire”), TV writer/producer (“Saved by the Bell) and award winning documentary and docu-series film producer (A Shot to Save the World, Burden of Genius, The Chair) who has divided his time between working in film and TV industry in Los Angeles and teaching in his hometown at the University of Pittsburgh and doing work in the non-profit sector using media for advocacy on important social issues.
+Carl Kurlander is a screenwriter (St. Elmo’s Fire), TV writer/producer (Saved by the Bell) and award winning documentary and docu-series film producer (A Shot to Save the World, Burden of Genius, The Chair) who has divided his time between working in film and TV industry in Los Angeles and teaching in his hometown at the University of Pittsburgh and doing work in the non-profit sector using media for advocacy on social justice and equity issues.

-His journey home led to an appearance on The Oprah Winfrey Show for a program on “What Should I Do With My Life?” which inspired the documentary “My Tale of Two Cities,” a Pittsburgh comeback story which played over 26 cities including on Capital Hill.
+His journey home led to an appearance on The Oprah Winfrey Show for a program on “What Should I Do With My Life?” which inspired the documentary “My Tale of Two Cities,” a Pittsburgh comeback story which played in theaters in over 26 cities including on Capital Hill.
+See the individual projects for more of the stories Carl has been involved in telling.

 He continues to teach at the University of Pittsburgh where he is a Senior Lecturer, the founding director of the Pitt in LA program, and the founding producer of the Pittsburgh Lens at the Center of Creativity